Introduction to Chinese History

 Instructor: Professor Lauri Paltemaa

 Contents: The course introduces students to Chinese history from the Stone Age to the present.
-The focus is on the political development and change of the Chinese state, classical Chinese political philosophy and statecraft, dynastic political system, the dynamics of the interaction between ‘barbarians’ and the Chinese civilization as well as Western influence in China.
-Also the modern and contemporary histories of China are introduced and the historical roots of the modern Chinese society discussed during the course.
+The focus is on the political development and change of the Chinese state, classical Chinese political philosophy, and statecraft, dynastic political system, the dynamics of the interaction between ‘barbarians’ and the Chinese civilization as well as Western influence in China.
+Also, the modern and contemporary histories of China are introduced and the historical roots of modern Chinese society are discussed during the course.

 Taken as: Online course with lectures and literature; exam (arranged once a month)